flowsn4ke/frmx/contributing.md

 - [ ] Custom .map function?

 ## DX Error handling
-- [ ] Should we console.error when a field does not exist
+- [ x ] console.warn in dev mode if a field does not exist
-- [ ] Should we continue to allow multiple instances of one field?
-Warn the user in dev mode?
+- [ ] console.warn in dev mode if multiple controllers of one field
-- [ ] Debug mode?
+- [ ] Debug mode

 ## Testing
 - [ ] Write extensive tests for diffing utils